oneapi-src/oneDAL/CONTRIBUTING.md

 For your convenience we also added [coding guidelines](http://oneapi-src.github.io/oneDAL/contribution/coding_guide.html) with examples and detailed descriptions of the coding style oneDAL follows.
 We encourage you to consult them when writing your code.

+## Custom Components

+### Threading Layer

+In the source code of the algorithms, oneDAL does not use threading primitives directly.
+All the threading primitives used within oneDAL form are called the [threading layer](http://oneapi-src.github.io/oneDAL/contribution/threading.html).
+Contributors should leverage the primitives from the layer to implement parallel algorithms.

 ## Documentation Guidelines

 oneDAL uses `Doxygen` for inline comments in public header files that are used to build the API reference and  `reStructuredText` for the Developer Guide.
 See [oneDAL documentation](https://oneapi-src.github.io/oneDAL/) for reference.